YOUR RACK

 pair the box, control it anywhere

-hosted receiver + cloud OBS
+hosted receiver + hosted OBS — at launch

 multi-region, multi-instance